 Research studies show that drinking alcohol improves heart attack survival.
 This is true of drinking both before and after a heart attack.

-Learn more about the research at Heart Attack Survival Increased by Drinking Alcohol.
+Learn more about the research at Heart Attack Survival Increased by Drinking .

 The lowest rate of heart failure was among those who had up to seven drinks per week.
 Next was those having seven to fourteen drinks per week.
-Finally, those who had over 14 drinks per week had a heart failure rate nearing that of the abstainers.
-However, no level of alcohol intake had a higher risk of heart failure than that of lifetime abstainers.
+And those who had over 14 drinks per week had a heart failure rate nearing that of the abstainers.
+But no level of alcohol intake had a higher risk of heart failure than that of lifetime abstainers.

-There’s more at Drinking Alcohol and Heart Failure Connected.
+There’s more at Drinking Alcohol and Heart Failure.

 The researchers found that having seven to 14 drinks weekly gave the greatest protection.
 It led to a 19% lower heart failure risk.
 That’s compared to abstainers.